-The availability of Federal Highway Funds to the State and/or the Trustee and the resulting ability to meet the debt service requirements on the 2010 Bonds will depend on several factors, most importantly, the amount of funding provided to the State by the federal government under the FAHP and the State's ability to use such funding.
-The sections below summarize the recent history of funding levels provided to the State under FAHP, the State's use of such funding, and the anticipated funding levels that will be made available to the State under the SAFETEA-LU or subsequent legislative reauthorization of FAHP.
+The availability of Federal Highway Funds to the State and/or the Trustee and the resulting ability to meet the debt service requirements on the 2012 Bonds will depend on several factors, most importantly, the amount of funding provided to the State by the federal government under the FAHP and the State's ability to use such funding.
+The sections below summarize the recent history of funding levels provided to the State under FAHP and the State's use of such funding.
 In addition, certain other information is provided regarding federal equity provisions and the State's potential ability to utilize future available funding for Federal-Aid projects.